Hazelbrook railway station

-Hazelbrook railway station is located on the Main Western line in New South Wales, Australia.
+Hazelbrook railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains town of Hazelbrook.

 Hazelbrook Railway Station is an express stop station, there are three morning express trains heading east, and three afternoon express trains heading west.
 Neighbouring express stations are Springwood (east) and Wentworth Falls (west).